MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/fa-how-dispose-retire.md

 ms.date: 06/02/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 5fc65c97e7c95a37d54b4084aaf8616169b625db
+ms.openlocfilehash: 65c40cb262ccae73b94203b6438173febce0f439
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-dispose-of-or-retire-fixed-assets"></a>How to: Dispose of or Retire Fixed Assets
+# <a name="dispose-of-or-retire-fixed-assets"></a>Dispose of or Retire Fixed Assets
 When you sell or otherwise dispose of a fixed asset, the disposal value must be posted to calculate and record the gain or loss.
 A disposal entry must be the last entry posted for a fixed asset.
 For partially disposed fixed assets, you can post more than one disposal entry.
 The total of all posted disposal amounts must be a credit amount.

 > [!NOTE]
 >   If you trade-in a fixed asset for another one, you must record both the sale of the old asset (disposal) and the purchase of the new one (acquisition).
-For more information, see [How to: Acquire Fixed Assets](fa-how-acquire.md).
+For more information, see [Acquire Fixed Assets](fa-how-acquire.md).

 ## <a name="to-post-a-disposal-from-the-fixed-asset-gl-journal"></a>To post a disposal from the fixed asset G/L journal
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **FA G/L Journals**, and then choose the related link.